gravitl/netmaker/docs/client-installation.rst

 **Access Token:** The secret key plus information about how to access the server (addresses, ports), all decoded by the netclient to register with the server

-**Install Command:** A short script that will obtain the netclient binary, register with the server, and join the network, all in one

 For first time installations, you can run the Install Command.
 For additional networks, simply run ``netclient join -t <access token>``.
 The raw access key will not be needed unless there are special circumstances, mostly troubleshooting incorrect information in the token (you can instead manually specify the server location).